-AID DISBURSEMENT - Financial aid is disbursed first to your University student account to pay your tuition, U-PASS, late change, student insurance and other university fees.
+AID DISBURSEMENT - Financial aid is disbursed first to your University student account to pay your tuition, U-PASS, late change and other university fees.
 If the amount of your aid is greater than the charges on your student account, the difference will be sent to your bank account via direct deposit.

 If you are not signed up for direct deposit, an aid check will be automatically mailed to your local address on file.
 Please check your address information on MyUW and update it if necessary.
 Aid checks may take up to 10 business days to reach you by postal mail; signing up for direct deposit is strongly encouraged to receive your funds quickly and safely.